woocommerce/woocommerce/readme.txt

 * Feature - Coupon usage limits per user (using email + ID).
 * Feature - Option to limit reviews to purchasers.
 * Feature - Option to install missing WooCommerce pages from tools page.
+* Feature - New notices API for adding errors/notices
 * Tweak - Added pagination to tax rate screens.
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default.
 * Tweak - Update CPT parameters for 'product_variation' and 'shop_coupon' to be no longer public.